monk07-01/bfhevm/README.md

 ## 1. Description

-**Cronos** is the Crypto.org EVM chain that aims to massively scale the DeFi ecosystem.
+**BFHEVM** is the Benefit For Humanity EVM chain that aims to massively scale the DeFi ecosystem.

 <a id="contributing" />